ADHD Therapy Overview: The 9 Best Treatments for Children and Adults

 - Mind reading — thinking you know what people think about you or something you’ve done — and it’s bad.

-- Fortune telling — feeling certain that things will turn out badly.
+- Fortune telling — forecasting that things will turn out badly.

 - Magnification and minimization — exaggerating the significance of minor problems while trivializing your accomplishments.